amd/amd_energy/README.md

 #> sudo dkms install --force amd_energy/1.0 -k linux_version
 Module is built: /lib/modules/linux_version/updates/dkms/

-Notes: It is required to have specific linux verion header in /usr/src
+Notes: It is required to have specific linux version header in /usr/src

 To remove module from dkms tree
 #> sudo dkms remove -m amd_energy/1.0 --all